 If you’re thrilled by the sight of well-made doors, windows, cabinets, and walls, gauging what it took to create such masterpieces, then carpentry is for you.
 There’s just no denying it.
 Bringing blocks of wood to life is your jam.
 From taking measurements to putting on the finishing touches, turning raw materials into beautiful, functional pieces gives you a huge sense of satisfaction.

 So what does it take for a DIY enthusiast to become a skilled carpenter?
-Apart from your interest in the craft, math skills, physical strength, and detail orientation are a must.
+Apart from your interest in the craft, the tools (like the DeWalt DWS780 miter saw), math skills, physical strength, and detail orientation are a must.
 You should also be comfortable working with tools.
 While formal education isn’t a requirement, construction staffing agencies prefer someone who took an apprenticeship program.
 After all, it’s the closest thing to a trade experience when you’re just starting.

 Excellent handyman skills aren’t only useful in real life; they’re in demand in the world of make-believe as well.
 Without stagehands working behind the scenes, performing arts shows won’t be as successful, engaging, and entertaining as they are now.
 Imagine watching a theatre play with zero props, costumes, light and sound effects, or even a backdrop.
 One might as well stay at home and amuse themselves with their little siblings’ role-playing skits.